Takeout & Delivery

 Delaware

-Restaurants, brewpubs, taverns, and taprooms can now permanently sell alcohol to go under House Bill 290, passed in April of 2022.
-This new bill allows food and drink establishments to sell alcoholic drinks for curbside pickup, takeout, or drive-thru.
+Delaware restaurants, brewpubs, taverns, and taprooms can sell alcohol to go, including cocktails, under House Bill 290, which was passed in April of 2022.
+This bill allows food and drink establishments to sell alcoholic drinks for curbside pickup, takeout, or drive-thru.
 Restaurants must sell a minimum of $10 worth of food as part of an alcohol to-go order, and seal alcoholic drinks in a container.

 For further updates, check with Delaware’s Office of ABC.